 Turn off your phone, shut down the computer.
 Whether you are outside or indoors, cut down on your distractions.

 Find a tall seat, close your eyes, focus on your breath.
 Even if just for a few minutes, meditation practice can do wonders to help you turn the senses inwards.

-Paying extra attention to where the eyes focus in practice is a great way to decrease distractions.
+Pay extra attention to where the eyes focus in practice.
+This is a great way to decrease distractions.